Algebraicity of the Metric Tangent Cones and Equivariant K-stability: General case of log Fano cones

-\begin{prop} For a fixed $\xi\in \tilde{\frak{t}}$ the index character $F(a,b;\xi, t)$ has a meromorphic extension to $\bC$ with poles along the imaginary axis.
+The following statement essentially follows from \cite[Theorem 4.10]{CS12}. \begin{prop} For a fixed $\xi\in \tilde{N}^+_{\bR}$ the index character $F(a,b;\xi, t)$ has a meromorphic extension to $\bC$ with poles along the imaginary axis.
 Near $t=0$ it has a Laurent series expansion:

-where $a_0(a,b;\xi)$ is a polynomial of $(a,b)$ whose coefficients depends smoothly on $\xi\in \tilde{\frak{t}}^+_{\bR}$. \end{prop} \begin{proof} We use the argument in the proof of \cite[Theorem 3]{CS12}.
-It follows from \cite[Proposition 4.1]{CS12} that when $\xi$ is rational, then $a_0$ coincides with the computation on $\cS_{a,b}$ constructed from the quotient log Fano pair.
-Since it can be represented by an intersection formula, in particular, it is a polynomial of $a$ and $b$.
+where $a_0(a,b;\xi)$ is a polynomial of $(a,b)$ whose coefficients depends smoothly on $\xi\in \tilde{N}^+_{\bR}$. \end{prop} \begin{proof} It follows from \cite[Proposition 4.3]{CS12} that when $\xi$ is rational, then $a_0$ coincides with the leading term of the total weight on the test configuration $\cS_{a,b}$ constructed from the quotient log Fano pair.
+Since it can be represented by an intersection formula, in particular, it is a polynomial of $a$ and $b$ by \cite{Wan12, Oda13}.